Create a direct deal

 • To set a discount percentage negotiated with the buyer, enter a discount percentage, such as 10.5.
 Index recommends setting a maximum discount of 50%, but discounts up to 99.9% are supported.

-• If you do not want to set a discount, leave this field empty.
+• If you don't want to set a discount, leave this field empty.

 OptionSteps